This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

 Lords marks 80th anniversary of victory in Europe and Japan

-Members of the House of Lords will mark the 80th Anniversary of Victory in Europe and Victory Over Japan, in a debate on Friday 9 May.
+Members of the House of Lords marked the 80th Anniversary of Victory in Europe and Victory Over Japan, in a debate on Friday 9 May.

 Debate

-Lord Coaker (Labour), Minister of State at the Ministry of Defence, will put forward the debate.
+Lord Coaker (Labour), Minister of State at the Ministry of Defence, put forward the debate.

 Members speaking

-- Earl Attlee (Conservative), former officer in the Royal Electrical and Mechanical Engineers Terriortial Army
+- Earl Attlee (Conservative), former officer in the Royal Electrical and Mechanical Engineers Territorial Army

 - Lord Bassam of Brighton (Labour), vice-chair of the trustee board at the People's History Museum